 Making these cookies goes more quickly if you have at least two baking sheets so that you can prep the next batch while the previous batch is in the oven.

 For the cookies:

-- 8 to 10 ounces of dark chocolate, chopped
+8 to 10 ounces dark chocolate, finely chopped

 If you don’t have a food processor, you can chop the nuts by hand or place them in a ziplock bag and crush them with a wooden rolling pin until they are the right size.

 Add the flour and cocoa powder to the food processor bowl:

 Pulse a couple of times to blend together.